natealcedo/dotfiles/README.md

 2. Run PlugInstall in Vim
 3. Run npm install on tern for vim (this is for autocompletion)
 4. Ensure that python dependencies are installd as well (https://github.com/Valloric/YouCompleteMe/) (Basically just follow the instructions from the documentation)
-5. Install eslint and babel-eslint(this is for async await) globally
+5. Install eslint, eslint-plugin-react babel-eslint(this is for async await) globally
 6. Install Powerline Fonts for vim 'https://github.com/powerline/fonts'
 7. When starting a new project, make an eslintrc file and either soft link the eslintrc file to its json counterpart or just rename the json file to eslintrc